University of Maryland

 Purpose and Audience

-Students will be evaluated based on performance approximately as follows: homework assignments (40% of final grade), exams (30% of final grade), class project (30% of final grade).
+Students will be evaluated based on performance approximately as follows: final exam (25% of final grade), homework assignments (60% of final grade), computer/lab sessions (15% of final grade).